 The card issuer reviews the dispute and determines if it is valid or not.
 If the dispute is determined to be valid and worthy of further investigation, the issuer passes it on to the card network.

-Note: This process is different for American Express.
-When a chargeback is related to fraud, American Express are more likely to favor their cardmembers and issue an immediate chargeback (without inquiry).
+This process is different for American Express.
+When a chargeback is related to fraud, American Express is more likely to favor their cardmembers and issue an immediate chargeback (without inquiry).

 Step 3: The cardholder is reimbursed

 The card network sends the chargeback to Mews.
 If you’re using the Adyen payment gateway, you’ll retain the funds until the cardholder wins the dispute.
 However, if you’re using Stripe, the cardholder is reimbursed for the disputed amount now (before the case has even been ruled on).
 Don’t worry though—if you win the dispute, the money will be sent back to your account later.